-While there are special joys that come with work, there are problems, too.
+While there are unique joys that come with work, there are problems, too.
 Work-related pain is one of them.
-From backaches, sore necks, to eye strains, tons of bodily pain can make your job more difficult.
-Sure, while some may be solved by a simple dash of topical cream, others require more than that.
+From backaches, sore necks, eye strains, and tons of bodily pain can make your job more difficult.
+Sure, while a simple dash of topical cream may solve some, others require more than that.
 Some may even spoil your supposed “me” time after work.

 The good news is, you don’t have to bear these painful dilemmas for too long.
 Below is a brief guide on what causes work-related pain and a round-up of the best remedies you can seek to ditch the hassles brought by these problems.
 Read on.

 So, what causes work-related pain?
 There are many possible answers.

 The most common is due to monotonous job activities.
 Often, if your job involves repetitive movements, this compels the same joints and muscles in your body to work continuously.
 This puts more pressure on your joints and creates fatigue in your strength over time.
 This is especially true for jobs that involve frequent squatting, lifting, and even bending forward.

 Another common cause of work-related aches is terrible posture.
 Some classic forms of poor posture include hunching over a computer or slouching in your office chair for prolonged periods.
 These awkward positions could lead to muscle fatigue and tension.

 Other than strenuous physical activities, stress at work can also contribute to work-related pain.
 Frequent headaches, for example, are likely to occur when a person is stressed.
 In a recent study, factors such as excessive workload and lack of social support were identified as possible culprits of chronic backaches.

 There are many ways to manage pain resulting from job-related activities.
 These include: